 Standard Timeline for Completing Requirements

-Phase 1, Semester 1 or 3 | • Complete MED HIST 729 |
+| Phase 1, Semester 1 or 3 | • Complete MED HIST 729 |

-Phase 1, Semester 2 | • Complete MED HIST 730 |
+| Phase 1, Semester 2 | • Complete MED HIST 730 |

-Phase 1-3 | • Complete a supervised Bioethics Research Paper • Participate in the required Bioethics Learning Community Activities |
+| Phase 1-3 | • Complete a supervised Capstone Bioethics Research Project • Participate in the required Bioethics Learning Community Activities |

-Phase 3 | • Complete a POD-B-approved Selective |
+| Phase 3 | • Complete a POD-B-approved Selective |

-Phase 3 | • Present Bioethics Research Paper at the SMPH Bioethics Research Symposium |
+| Phase 3 | • Present Capstone Bioethics Research Project at the spring POD-B Research Showcase. |

-Phase 3, by April 15 | • Submit the Bioethics Research Paper and an application for the distinction |
+| Phase 3, by March 15 | • Submit the Capstone Bioethics Research Project |